 Note that ETDs must be submitted to the Graduate School no later than three weeks prior to the close of the term of application for graduation.
 For summer term graduation, deadlines apply to the regular eight-week Summer Session dates.
 Submission deadlines for the current academic year are available here; all ETDs are due by 5:00 p.m.
 Pacific Time on the applicable due date.
-A submission after these contact the Graduate School (GS) a at grad@pdx.edu or 50 03-725-8410. · deadlines will result in graduation in a subsequent term.
-If you have questions about ETD requirements
+A submission after these deadlines will result in graduation in a subsequent term.
+If you have questions about ETD requirements contact the Graduate School (GS) at grad@pdx.edu or 503-725-8410.